Creating your own business seems like a good idea. Just think of an idea, set it up and get to work.

 5. Limited Liability Partnership (LLP)

 A Limited Liability Partnership (LLP) is like a mixture of a partnership and a limited liability company.
-That means that they run the company and share responsibility, but get the added backup of limited liability that physically separates the company from their own individual assets.
+That means that they run the business and share responsibility, but get the added backup of limited liability that physically separates the company from their own individual assets.

 Unlike a partnership, an LLP will also have to file annual accounts and submit a Compliance Statement to the Companies House every year.
 An LLP must also file a tax return but each individual member of the LLP partnership will pay tax on their own personal share instead.